igvishalpandey/CardsWebsite-HTML-CSS/README.md

 Special thanks to [Sheryians Coaching School](https://www.youtube.com/@thesheryianscodingschool) for providing the tutorial and guidance to create this static website.

 ## Author
-This project is created by [Vishal Pandey].
+This project is created by Vishal Pandey.